China September industry core earnings fall, third-quarter unemployment stable

-BEIJING Profits earned by Chinese industrial companies fell 0.1 percent in September from a year earlier, data from the statistics bureau showed on Tuesday, leveling after a record 8.8 percent collapse in August.
+BEIJING Profits earned by Chinese industrial companies fell 0.1 percent in September from a year earlier, data from the statistics bureau showed on Tuesday, levelling after a record 8.8 percent collapse in August.

-Industrial profits – which cover large enterprises with annual revenue of more than 20 million yuan ($3.15 million) from their main operations - fell 1.7 percent in the first nine months of the year compared with the same period a year earlier, the National Bureau of Statistics said on its website.
+Industrial profits – which cover large enterprises with annual revenue of more than 20 million yuan (2 million pounds) from their main operations - fell 1.7 percent in the first nine months of the year compared with the same period a year earlier, the National Bureau of Statistics said on its website.

 "Even though the rate of industrial losses narrowed in September, given that downward pressure on the industrial economy continues, the industrial profit outlook is still not optimistic," the NBS said in the statement.